flamendless/flamendless.github.io/_posts/2021-06-05-choosing-the-tech-stack-for-codenect.md

 ---
-title: "Choosing the Language for CodeNect"
+title: "Choosing the Tech Stack for CodeNect"
 description: "The decisions and story about the development of CodeNect"
 date: 2021-06-05
 tags: [software, development, vpl, c++, haxe, academics, imgui, visual programming]